 Butte Sink Mitigation Bank Salmonid and Floodplain Habitat Restoration

 The Butte Sink Mitigation Bank is an approximately 310-acre property in Colusa County, California along Butte Creek, which supports the largest wild population of Central Valley spring-run Chinook salmon (Oncorhynchus tshawytscha).
 WRA has led the bank entitlement and permitting process to restore existing rice fields to a dynamic forested floodplain mosaic.
-This process has included the development of the Bank Enabling Instrument and all associated exhibits, which include interim and long-term management plans, crediting approaches, service areas, and performance monitoring and standards.
+This process has included the development of the Bank Enabling Instrument and all associated exhibits, which include interim and long-term management plans, restoration designs, and performance monitoring and standards.
 WRA facilitates communications between various agencies for the project, including the U.S. Army Corps of Engineers, National Marine Fisheries Service, California Department of Fish and Wildlife, U.S. Environmental Protection Agency, and Central Valley Regional Water Quality Control Board, and leads all technical discussions.
 Construction is expected to commence in 2022.

 The WRA team utilized its breadth of expertise in fisheries, restoration ecology, hydraulic modeling, and geomorphology.
 We used cutting-edge floodplain and salmonid science to develop a process-based approach to restoration that will re-engage natural processes to develop a self-sustaining and resilient site.
 WRA is currently coordinating with floodplain and salmonid researchers at the University of California, Davis who are conducting cage trials on the project site pre-restoration to assess the food productivity and juvenile salmonid growth.

 Increased floodplain connectivity and drainage minimizes fish stranding and increases the extent and frequency of suitable juvenile salmonid rearing habitat.